nbondarczuk/oppapi/README.md

 #### GET

 It is a mandatory target for docker compose and K8S deployments.
-It does very little therefor it is super fast.
+It does very little therefore it is super fast.

 ## Config